 To ensure consistency across study participants, all products will be supplied by the same Australian manufacturer, Little Green Pharma.
-The products are all oral medications manufactured from whole-plant extracts into a medical grade cannabis oil.
+The products are either oral or dried flower medications.
+The oral medications are manufactured from full spectrum extracts into a medical grade cannabis oil.
 These medicinal cannabis oils come in a range of THC and CBD ratios, including a CBD only option.
 Your prescribing doctor will consider the appropriate product and ratio based on your medical condition and personal circumstances.

-The Australian manufacturer has arranged distribution agreements to ensure participating patients can receive their medicinal cannabis oil product safely to their home.
+The Australian manufacturer has arranged a distribution agreement with a partner pharmacy to ensure participating patients can get their medicinal cannabis products safely delivered to their home at no extra cost.

 You will be prompted to pay for the product before it is distributed.
-Payment can be made by credit or debit card via a secure payment gateway.
+Payment can be made by credit or debit card over the phone with the partner pharmacy, Oxford Compounding.

 You will complete questionnaires at the following intervals: